 - Specific medical records regarding pre-existing medical conditions

-- General medical information you may be asked on the application about include including height, weight, blood pressure, and cholesterol levels
+- The general medical information you may be asked on the application about includes height, weight, blood pressure, and cholesterol levels.

 Different Types Of Life Insurance

-There are different kinds of life insurance products and services.
-The three types are term life and permanent policies (whole life policies, and universal life insurance policies).
+Before running quotes, understand there are different life insurance products and services.
+The three types are term and permanent (whole life and universal life insurance policies).
 Each policy type meets different needs, but all provide financial security.

 Term Life Insurance:

 - Affordable life insurance for a specific coverage length (10 to 40-year term)

 - Could help replace income for family members within a specific period of time

 - Applicants in excellent health may be eligible for a No-Med Exam policy

 - Choose between whole and universal life insurance.